Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Methodology

 \subsection{Clustered Hamming Errors at a Distance}

-The structure of the Hamming spectrum described in HAMMER \cite{tannu2022hammer} shows that errors in this space are clustered locally, due to the observation that the expected Hamming distance (EHD) of the observables is generally less than an EHD of $n/2$.
-As will be seen in Figure~\ref{fig:sample_distributions}, we discover that for some cases, the locally clustering observation is correct, but for alternative structures, the Hamming errors are can be at clustered at a distance, which is not captured by the weighting scheme of HAMMER's $\frac{1}{n}$, where $n$ is the hamming distance.
-For example, within Figure Figure~\ref{fig:sample_distributions}, the 9-qubit circuit demonstrates an observed hamming distribution with a peak at 3 bins away, or the 12-qubit circuit that has a peaked hamming distance of 7 bins away.
+The structure of the Hamming spectrum described in HAMMER \cite{tannu2022hammer} empirically shows that errors in this space are clustered locally, due to the observation that the expected Hamming distance (EHD) of the observables is generally less than an EHD of $n/2$.